 How much do Norwegians earn?
 We take a look at the minimum wages payable in selected industries.

 It's widely known that Norway has some of the best salaries and best working conditions in the world.
+It's what attracts thousands of immigrants every year.

 While that's absolutely true, there is a slightly complex situation when it comes to how much people actually earn.
+There's a lot of misinformation out there, so let's take a look at the truth.

-Salaries in Norway are much higher than in many European countries.
+First of all, it's true to say that salaries in Norway are much higher than in many European countries.
 This is especially true at the lower end of the market, such as for cleaners, restaurant workers and manual labourers.

 However, at the higher end such as for senior management, salaries can often not be as competitive as some other countries.

-Norwegian minimum wage
+The Norwegian minimum wage

 These unions come to collective agreements on salaries and working conditions with companies, which are then applied to all workers, not just union members.